Gayatri Chakravorty Spivak

-Gayatri Chakravorty Spivak (/bn/; (/ˈspɪvæk/; born 24 February 1942) is an Indian scholar, literary theorist, and feminist critic.
-She is a University Professor at Columbia University and a founding member of the establishment's Institute for Comparative Literature and Society.
+Gayatri Chakravorty Spivak (/ˈspɪvæk/; born 24 February 1942) is an Indian literary theorist and feminist critic.
+She is a professor at Columbia University and a founding member of Columbia's Institute for Comparative Literature and Society.

 Considered as one of the most influential postcolonial intellectuals, Spivak is best known for her essay "Can the Subaltern Speak?" and her translation of and introduction to Jacques Derrida's De la grammatologie.
-She has also translated many works of Mahasweta Devi into English, with separate critical notes on Devi's life and writing style, notably Imaginary Maps and Breast Stories.
+She has also translated many works of Mahasweta Devi into English with critical notes on Devi's life and writing style, notably Imaginary Maps and Breast Stories.

-Spivak was awarded the 2012 Kyoto Prize in Arts and Philosophy for being "a critical theorist and educator speaking for the humanities against intellectual colonialism in relation to the globalized world."
-In 2013, she received the Padma Bhushan, the third highest civilian award given by the Republic of India.
-In 2025, Spivak received the Holberg Prize for "her groundbreaking work in the fields of literary theory and philosophy", per the selection committee.
+Spivak was awarded the 2012 Kyoto Prize in Arts and Philosophy for "speaking for the humanities against intellectual colonialism in relation to the globalized world."
+In 2013, she received the Padma Bhushan, the third-highest civilian award in India.
+In 2025, Spivak received the Holberg Prize for "her groundbreaking work in the fields of literary theory and philosophy."

-Although associated with postcolonialism, Spivak confirmed her separation from the discipline in her book A Critique of Postcolonial Reason (1999), a position she maintains in a 2021 essay titled "How the Heritage of Postcolonial Studies Thinks Colonialism Today", published by Janus Unbound: Journal of Critical Studies.
+Although often associated with postcolonialism, Spivak has stated her separation from the discipline in her book A Critique of Postcolonial Reason (1999), a position she maintained in a 2021 essay titled "How the Heritage of Postcolonial Studies Thinks Colonialism Today", published in Janus Unbound: Journal of Critical Studies.

 Life

 Early life

 Spivak was born on 24 February 1942 as Gayatri Chakravorty in Calcutta, India, into a Bengali Brahmin family.
 Her father was Pares Chandra Chakravorty, a doctor, and mother was Sivani Chakravorty, a charitable worker.
 Her great-great-grandfather was Biharilal Bhaduri, a physician advocating homeopathy and a close friend of the Bengali reformer Ishwar Chandra Vidyasagar.
-After completing her secondary education at St. John's Diocesan Girls' Higher Secondary School, Spivak attended Presidency College, Kolkata under the University of Calcutta, from which she graduated in 1959.
+After completing her secondary education at St. John's Diocesan Girls' Higher Secondary School, Spivak attended Presidency College, Kolkata, from which she graduated in 1959.

-Spivak has been married twice—first to Talbot Spivak (1937–2006), a fellow Cornell student, from 1964 to 1977, and then until 1992 to historian Basudev Chatterji.
-Her first husband published an autobiographical novel centred on their early marriage, The Bride Wore the Traditional Gold, in 1972.
-She has no children.
+Spivak has been married twice—first to Talbot Spivak (1937–2006), a fellow Cornell University student, from 1964 to 1977, and then until 1992 to historian Basudev Chatterji.
+Talbot Spivak published an autobiographical novel centred on their early marriage, The Bride Wore the Traditional Gold, in 1972.